basisjs/articles/en-US/tutorial/part1/index.md

 });
 ```

 > Modularity provides additional capabilities not only to `javascript` modules, but also to other types of content.
 For example, if the description of the template lies in a separate file, it is not necessary to update the page when it changes.
-Once the changes have been saved, all instances of the representations that use the modified template, update their own `DOM` fragments.
+Once the changes have been saved, all instances of the views that use the modified template, update their own `DOM` fragments.
 And all this happens without reloading the page, maintaining the current state of the application.

 The same applies to the `css` files, to localization files and to some other file types.
 The only changes that require a page reload are changing the `html` file and changing any `javascript` modules that have already been initialized.